 API access is better than NetSuite's but not the same as Odoo's open schema.
 AI agent integration is possible but requires more bespoke work than an open-source platform.

-If you are in field service or construction and Acumatica's vertical modules match your workflow, it deserves a serious evaluation.
+In plain terms: If you are in field service or construction and Acumatica's vertical modules match your workflow, it deserves a serious evaluation.
 If you are in manufacturing or software distribution without those specific vertical needs, it is not the strongest candidate.

 This option belongs on the list.
 It is the right answer for more companies than migration advocates will tell you.